ricardolima-xyz/easyjsonform/README.md

 ## When you just need a _form_, not a `<form>`.

 **EasyJsonForm is a javascript form creation library for the cases when end-users need to create forms, such as survey or homework submission systems.
 With EasyJsonForm, users can easily create forms.
-The forms structures (and filled-in values) can be exported as json, saved in your database and be rebuilt as forms.**
+Forms and form data are represented as objects that can be exported as JSON, retrieved and rebuilt whenever you can.**

 ## Key features

 - Visual, intuitive form builder for end-users
-- Forms and form data are represented as JSON objects and can be exported and retrieved whenever you can.
+- Forms and form data are represented as objects that can be exported as JSON, retrieved and rebuilt whenever you can.
-- Simplified form model with a real-world approach.
-There is "Single choice" instead of `<select>`.
-"Text" can be rendered as `<input>` or `<textarea>` according to what is set in its properties.
+- Real-world approach.
+There are "Single choice" form fields instead of `<select>`.
+"Text" fields can be rendered as `<input>` or `<textarea>` according to what is set in its properties.
 - Form validation.
 - Pure javascript, no dependencies.